bluisblu/open-fk-rdf/README.md

 # open-fk-rdf

-An encoding/decoding library for rdf files, ported from [OpenFK](https://github.com/GittyMac/OpenFK/) into rust.
+An encoding/decoding library for RDFv2 files, ported from [OpenFK](https://github.com/GittyMac/OpenFK/) into rust.

 ## Features